erpe/securecopy/README.md

 securecopy
 ==========

-check files copied by their md5 sums
+copies directory structure and compares the files by their md5-sums writes protocol to ensure successfull operation